konfuzio-ai/konfuzio-sdk/docs/web/explanations.md

 To ensure the stability, security, and quality of our software, we maintain distinct environments for different stages of our software development life cycle:

 - Development Environment:
 This is where our software is initially built and tested by developers.
-It is isolated from production data and systems to prevent unintended disruptions or exposures.
+It is isolated from production data and systems to prevent unintended disruptions or exposures of confidential data.
 - Testing Environment:
 After initial development, changes are moved to our testing environment.
 This environment is dedicated to rigorous testing procedures, including automated tests, integration tests, and security assessments, ensuring that the software meets our quality and security standards.
 - Staging Environment: